Twitter: No Warning on Misleading Photo of MN Cop at Trump Rally

 Minneapolis Police Union President Lt.
 Bob Kroll confirmed on Wednesday that Derek Chauvin — the officer caught on tape resting his full weight on Minnesota man George Floyd’s neck shortly before he died — was not on stage at an October campaign rally held by President Donald Trump.

-Despite Twitter’s new approach to “fact checking” their content, false claims that Chauvin was on stage at a Trump rally went viral and have not been moderated by the platform at the time of this writing.
+Despite Twitter’s new approach to “fact-checking” their content, false claims that Chauvin was on stage at a Trump rally went viral and have not been moderated by the platform at the time of this writing.
 Minneapolis Police Union President Lieutenant Bob Kroll verified that the officer pictured was not Chauvin.

 Twitter has, and continues to, allow the content to circulate its platform — even by verified users.
 Despite their new commitment to verifying information, there is no “get the facts” link on the tweets, as has been famously applied to President Donald Trump.
 They were significantly slower to do the same to China.